francescomascellino/laravel-migration-seeder/README.md

 # Migration/Seeder

-CREATES A NEW MIGRATION FOR A NEW TABLE CALLED 'trains' ON THE DATABASE
+## REATE A NEW MIGRATION FOR A NEW TABLE CALLED 'trains' ON THE DATABASE

 ```